sonata-project/SonataAdminBundle/docs/reference/action_create_edit.rst

     * how to embed one Admin in another (1:1, 1:M, M:M)
     * how to access the right object(s) from the embedded Admin's code

-Customizing just one of the actions
+Customizing only one of the actions
 -----------------------------------

 .. note::

     **TODO**:
-    * how to create settings/fields that appear on just one of the create/edit views
+    * how to create settings/fields that appear on only one of the create/edit views
     * and any controller changes needed to manage them